ManjunathaThimmaiah/pytest_api/README.md

    - Retrieve the last cart in the sorted list.
    - Verify the cart data matches the expected data.

+## Note

+**There are failing tests in github action, It is due to the fake server which is not really creating any new data or updating nor deleting records**

 ## Contributing